 - When the personal interests of an employee or director conflict with those of Dexus or its clients

 Where a conflict of interest is identified, the Risk & Compliance team liaises with the business representatives to ensure effective and timely management of the conflict.
-Where information barriers are put in place, the team monitors compliance with the relevant policies.

-Where there is an actual, potential or perceived conflict of interest between the personal interests of a director and the duties the director owes to Dexus, the director is required to disclose the circumstances to the Chair for determination as to the most appropriate method in which to manage the conflict.
+Where there is an actual, potential or perceived conflict of interest between the personal interests of a director and the duties the director owes to Dexus, the director is required to disclose the circumstances to the Chair for determination as to the most appropriate method by which to manage the conflict.

 A director with an actual, potential or perceived conflict in relation to a matter before the Board will be excluded from attending that part of the Board meeting.
 Papers and minutes in relation to the matter will not be provided to the director.

-3.4 Responsible investment
+3.4 Sustainability and responsible investment